arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 becomes the first element.
 ```

-you could try with a direct translation to an Essential Property, that would lead to something like:
+Then you could try with a direct translation to an Essential Property.
+That would lead to something like:

 ```csharp